satya-root/SMS-BirthdayWisher/README.md

 ```
 <p> <b> OR </b> </p>
 <p> Download from the link: <p>
-Run the command in the Command Prompt Or Terminal.
+Then, run these command in the Command Prompt or Terminal.

 ```
 cd SMS-BirthdayWisher